 Recipe Two – General Nutrient Balancer

-This homemade plant food recipe is good for balancing out all of the different nutrient levels in the soil.
+This recipe is good for balancing out all of the different nutrient levels in the soil.
 You can make it in bulk and store it in an old plastic milk jug.
 All you do is add all of the ingredients together and let them sit in your jug for an hour to dissolve.
 Mix: